 Patriots beat Jets 38-3, clinch another 1st-round bye

+“Eleven and five is nothing to be sad about,” Brady said.
+“We fought pretty hard and put ourselves in good position.”

+Jets rookie Sam Darnold, who had been playing well since returning from a foot injury, completed 16 of 28 passes for 167 yards, but he also had a fumble that gave New England a touchdown .
 In what could be the final game for Jets coach Todd Bowles, New York (4-12) lost for the ninth time in 10 games.

-Rookie Sam Darnold, who had been playing well since returning from a foot injury, completed 16 of 28 passes for 167 yards, but he also had a fumble that gave New England a touchdown.
+“I’m not going to talk about my job.
+That’s been consistent since I’ve been here,” said Bowles, who won 10 games in his first season but just 14 in the next three combined.
+“It’s frustrating.
+That’s our season.
+I wouldn’t say we didn’t show progress.
+We did show progress.
+We didn’t win games.”

 Brady hit James White for a 17-yard TD late in the first quarter, and then connected with Rex Burkhead early in the second.
 After Elijah McGuire fumbled on the Jets’ first play of the second quarter, Devin McCourty picked it up and ran it 14 yards to the 8.